 site:www.espn.go.com Derek Jeter

-A newly granted patent from Google may assume that a searcher would like to see results from search of a specific site as well as search results from other pages on the Web.
+A newly granted patent from Google may assume that a searcher would like to see results from a search of a specific site and search results from other pages on the Web.
 The patent attempts to make up for typical searchers who may fail to use the “site” operator in their searches.
 As the patent tells us:

 The process behind this patent looks for what the inventors call “entities” as part of the search query.
 An entity can be “anything that can be tagged as being associated with certain documents.”
 For example, entitles can include: